mlk2991/anonymous/README.rst

 Facebook, Apple and Microsoft\* are the other evil companies you must stay clear if you value your anonymity.

 \* Unfortunately GitHub joined the dark force.
+Some might take this repo as a way of protesting against the system directly from the enemy's den.

 Grand Master level tips
 =======================